-In order to receive an Entitlement Grant in FY 2002, an urban county must have an approved Consolidated Plan (pursuant to 24 CFR Part 91).
-This includes urban counties newly qualifying during this qualification period; urban counties that continue to include the same communities previously included in the urban county; and those urban counties that are amending their urban county configurations to add communities that chose not to participate previously.
+In order to receive an Entitlement Grant in Fiscal Year (FY) 2006, an urban county must have an approved Consolidated Plan (pursuant to 24 CFR Part 91).
+This includes [D0241046.DOC / 1]1 urban counties newly qualifying during this qualification period; urban counties that continue to include the same communities previously included in the urban county; and those urban counties that are amending their urban county configurations to add communities that chose not to participate previously.
 Where an urban county enters into a joint agreement with a metropolitan city for CDBG purposes, a Consolidated Plan is submitted by the urban county to cover both governmental entities.

-24 CFR Part 91 calls for submission of a jurisdiction's Consolidated Plan no earlier than November 15, and no later than August 16, of the Program Year for which CDBG, HOME, ESG and HOPWA funds are appropriated to cover the Federal fiscal period of October 1, 2001, through September 30, 2002.
-An urban county's failure to submit its Consolidated Plan by August 16, 2002, will automatically result in a loss of CDBG funds for the 2002 program year.
-The Consolidated Plan must meet all requirements of 24 CFR Part 91, including all required certifications, and cannot cover more than a five-year period, with annual updates of the action plan and certifications.
+Pursuant to 24 CFR Part 91, submission of a jurisdiction's Consolidated Plan may occur no earlier than November 15, and no later than August 16, of the Program Year for which CDBG, HOME, Emergency Shelter Grant (ESG) and Housing Opportunities for Persons with Aids (HOPWA) funds are appropriated to cover the Federal fiscal period of October 1, 2005, through September 30, 2006.
+An urban county's failure to submit its Consolidated Plan by August 16, 2006, will automatically result in a loss of CDBG funds for the 2006 program year.
+The Consolidated Plan must meet all requirements of 24 CFR Part 91, including all required certifications.